engiNERDs-9892/Teaching_CODE/README.md

 Things to NOTE

+  * The Code in this Repository, will be updated throughout the season

+  * Feel free to look at FTC templates in FtcRobotController -> Java -> org.fistinspires.ftc.robotcontroller -> external.samples to find some useful code to look at.

   * Assuming that you are using this code as a reference, there are some good videos on the EngiNERDs youtube channel if you are confused about any concepts, or just understanding what the code is trying to do.